 Symtuza is a combination medication that contains darunavir, cobicistat, emtricitabine and tenofovir alafenamide.
-It is used as a standalone antiretroviral therapy (ART) regimen for HIV-1 in adults who have never taken HIV medications before.
-Adults who have previously taken HIV medications can still take Symtuza, as long as they have no drug resistance mutations to darunavir or tenofovir alafenamide (two of the ingredients in Symtuza) and have had a viral load (amount of HIV in the blood) of 50 copies per mL or less on a stable ART regimen for at least six months.
+It is used as a standalone antiretroviral therapy (ART) regimen for HIV-1 in adults who have never taken HIV medications before; it is also approved pediatric patients over 40kg.1,2 Adults who have previously taken HIV medications can still take Symtuza, as long as they have no drug resistance mutations to darunavir or tenofovir alafenamide (two of the ingredients in Symtuza) and have had a viral load (amount of HIV in the blood) of 50 copies per mL or less on a stable ART regimen for at least six months.

 Although it is not a cure for HIV, when taken as directed, it allows for the virus to be suppressed.
 This prevents further transmission of HIV and allows an individual’s immune system to improve through increasing CD4 cell counts and decreasing the amount of active virus in the blood (viral load).